10 Science-Backed Tips for Getting a Cat to Like You

 Overall, use your common sense.
 Be a diligent and objective observer of how they respond to your actions.
 Feline body language can be subtle—something as small as an eye-blink can indicate contentment, while ear twitches might signal irritation—but as you learn their cues, you’ll find yourself much more in tune with how they’re feeling.
 And if you adjust your behaviors accordingly, you’ll find soon enough that you've earned a cat’s trust.

 Mikel Delgado received her Ph.D. at UC-Berkeley in psychology studying animal behavior and human-pet relationships.
-She's a researcher at the UC Davis School of Veterinary Medicine and co-founder of the cat behavior consulting company Feline Minds.
+She’s a co-founder of the cat behavior consulting company Feline Minds.

-This article was originally published in 2018.
-It has been updated for 2022.
+This article was originally published in 2018; it has been updated for 2023.